 The Ultimate Guide to Composing Your Own Piano Piece

 It guides composers through a whole selection of suggestions and ideas offered by various contributors, with a section dedicated to composing a piano piece using an eight bar phrase, written by Melanie.

 You can obtain a copy by signing up to Pianist Magazine’s newsletter, here.

 The London College of Music Examination Syllabus 2018 – 2020

 Melanie co-wrote the performance notes for the new piano examinations syllabus for 2018 – 2020.
 Her contribution includes writing practice notes for many of the pieces from Grades 1 – 6 level.

 These afford a few helpful musical and technical practice ideas (all of which are printed alongside the musical score) for studying the pieces.

 The notes have been written by four different piano specialists, and you can find out more here.

 The Mindful Pianist

-Piano Notes Series 2015/6 (published by Rhinegold in January 2015) and Piano Notes 2017/18 (pubished in January 2017), are designed to assist teachers preparing students for ABRSM piano exams.
-They are comprehensive notes providing information about how to study and what to look for in each exam piece (as well as all the alternative pieces too).
-They have been written by five piano teaching experts.
-I wrote the majority of the notes for Grade 1 – 3 for the 2015/6 notes and all Grade 1 – 6 list C pieces for the 2017/8 notes.
-Find out more here.
+Piano Notes Series 2015/6 (published by Rhinegold in January 2015) and Piano Notes 2017/18 (published in January 2017), are designed to assist teachers preparing students for ABRSM piano exams.
+They are comprehensive notes providing information about how to practice and prepare, and what to look for in each exam piece (as well as all the alternative pieces too).
+They have been written by five piano teaching experts: Murray McLachlan, Melanie Spanswick, Fiona Lau, Katharine May and Michael Round.